LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 to just check with Microsoft Excel, OpenRefine or your favourite text editor, but when we have tens, hundreds or thousands of documents, the Unix shell has a clear speed advantage.
 The real power of the shell comes from being able to combine commands and automate tasks, though.
-We will touch upon this slightly.
+We will briefly explore this in a moment.

 For now, we'll see how we can build a simple pipeline to find the shortest file in terms of number of lines.
 We start by adding the `-l` flag to get only the